ahmadrafidev/DevBook/docs/performance-optimization.md

 - **Minify resources**: I minify JavaScript, CSS, and HTML to reduce their size which improves load times.
 - **Optimize images**: Compressing images without losing quality helps a lot.

+One of the best practices to implement resource minimization is to use webpack or bundler like [Webpack](https://webpack.js.org/concepts/) or [Turbopack](https://turbo.build/pack/docs).

-## Front-end Optimization - Prioritize and Streamline
+## Front-end Optimization

 **The front end is where users interact with my app**, so it’s got to be really fast: